On this page

 What types of records most reliably show relative connections?

-In my experience, address history is the most consistent source — household members often appear together in address records over time.
-Obituaries are also excellent because they typically list surviving family members by name.
-Court records and property filings can also name relatives, particularly in estate and probate matters.
+Address history is the most consistent source.
+Household members often appear together in address records over time.
+Obituaries are also excellent because they typically list surviving family members by name and relationship.
+Marriage records name the parents of both parties.
+Court records and property filings name relatives in estate and probate matters.
+People-search aggregators compile these cross-references from multiple sources and present them together in a single report.

 Can I use a relative's name to find someone I lost contact with?

-Yes, this is one of the more effective approaches when direct searching has stalled.
+Yes, and this is one of the more effective approaches when direct searching has stalled.
 If you know a sibling's or parent's name, searching for that person and then reviewing their associated contacts and address history often leads directly to the person you are looking for.
+A relative with a stable long-term address is particularly useful because they are reachable and almost always know where the subject has relocated.

 Can I use these searches for jobs, housing, or insurance decisions?